GWC-DCMB/curriculum-notebooks/paper/paper.md

 Postdoctoral Studies, Girls Who Code Support Fund, Department of Computational Medicine and Bioinformatics, anonymous donations from Giving Blue Day 2019, Endowment in Basic Sciences.
-The 2019 Summer Experience was sponsored by Zingerman’s Deli, U-M Statistics Department, U-M Detroit Center, Dell, Cisco, U-M Department of Computational Medicine and Bioinformatics, U-M Biostatistics Department.
+The 2019 Summer Experience was sponsored by Zingerman’s Delicatessen, U-M Statistics Department, U-M Detroit Center, Dell, Cisco, U-M Department of Computational Medicine and Bioinformatics, U-M Biostatistics Department.
 We also thank the students who have participated in our Club and Summer Experience events.